1.0 Don't Stress!

 3.8 Audit Trail

 Git features the "rebase" command which can be used to change the sequence of check-ins in the repository.
 Rebase can be used to "clean up" a complex sequence of check-ins to make their intent easier for others to understand.
-From another point of view, rebase can be used to "rewrite history" - to do what Winston Smith did for a living in Orwell's novel 1984.
+This is important if you view the history of a project as part of the documentation for the project.

 Both Git and Fossil are open-source.
 Git is under GPL whereas Fossil is under the two-clause BSD license.
 The difference should not be of a concern to most users.
 However, some corporate lawyers have objections to using GPL products and are more comfortable with a BSD-style license.